n-ivkovic/tspreed/README.md

 tspreed 'officially' supports GNU-based systems and BSD-based systems only (i.e. GNU/Linux, macOS, BSD).
 This does not mean the script will not work on other Unix-like systems or portability is not treated as a priority, however this does mean compatibility is not guaranteed on unsupported systems.

+The script utilizes terminal capabilities via `tput(1)` that are often supported by terminals/terminal emulators that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes (which have been well-supported since the 1980s) where possible.
+Note that while the capabilities utilized are often well supported, no standard can guarentee their support across terminals/terminal emulators.
+The script will determine at runtime which capabilities the terminal supports and either exit with an error or adjust its behavior accordingly.

 ### POSIX

 tspreed attempts to adhere to [IEEE Std 1003.1-2001 (a.k.a.
 SUSv3 or POSIX.1-2001)](https://pubs.opengroup.org/onlinepubs/000095399/) in order to be portable across Unix-like systems.
 However, non-compliant functionalities have been utilized to either overcome limitations of the standard or improve performance where possible.
 The script will determine at runtime which non-compliant functionalities the system supports and either exit with an error or adjust its behavior accordingly.